alis-exchange/build/docs/guides/how-to-guides/proto-visibility-scopes.md

 In summary, these visibility tags allow one to RESTRICT visibility to certain aspects of the protos.
 These are available for:
 `Services`; `Methods`; `Messages`; `Fields`; `Enums`; and `EnumValues`.

 And follow a top-down restriction enforcement.
 This means that any child parts inherit the restriction of the parent.
-Ie If a restriction is provided to:
+I.e. If a restriction is provided to:
 - A `service` then all of the `methods` part of that `service` inherits the restriction;
 - A `message` then all of the `fields`, `enums` and `sub messages` in the message inherits the restriction.